sudz123/happy_hacking/README.md

 - Make some edits on your own copy that fixes the issues.

 - Create a pull request that will be merged to the main repo.
-Those willing to contribute but are new to github can follow the steps to create PR[here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
+Those willing to contribute but are new to github can follow the steps to create pull request [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
-(**Remember to indicate what issue you're fixing**)
+(**Remember to indicate what issue you're fixing in the title at the time of submission of pull request**)

 - *You can check your progress here after every merged PR* : https://hacktoberfest.digitalocean.com